devloperkrishnaaggarwal/-PicAuth/README.md

 # PicAuth

 PicAuth is a Website Project where we mention photos and present them differently as usual websites with their Authors name.

+# How It works

+It is a website that have gallery of some images.
+Everytime when you click on any image your page redirect to a new page and there's author name and their work.

 ## Tech Stack

 **Client:** React, TailwindCSS, Flowbite